charnwoodstoves

 Wood burning Stove Benefits

 Logs are the cheapest fuel for households, costing 74% less per kWh than electric heating.
-After installation, a wood burning stove is far more cost-efficient in heating your home than an electric fireplace.
+After installation, affordable wood burning stoves, including small wood burning stoves, are far more cost-efficient in heating your home than an electric fireplace.

-Wood-burning stoves also generate a lot more heat than electric fireplaces, comfortably producing 4-10kW (14,000-35,000 BTUs.
+Wood burning stoves in the UK also generate a lot more heat than electric fireplaces, comfortably producing 4-10kW (14,000-35,000 BTUs).
 This level of heat output, combined with the low costs of the logs, makes wood burning stoves incredibly efficient.

 With a wood burning stove, you can funnel the heat to other parts of the house, not just the room it’s in; this additional use increases the efficiency of your wood burning stove.

-Beyond their warmth, they make the real sounds and smells of a crackling fire, making for an unparalleled experience of comfort and have many well-being benefits.
+Beyond their warmth, wood burning stoves provide the real sounds and smells of a crackling fire, creating an unparalleled experience of comfort and offering many well-being benefits.

 Wood burning stoves need no electricity to work and so are immune to power cuts and price hikes.